 Many guest post “houses” and bloggers will share recent guest posts on their social media.
 As the simplest to search is Twitter, utilize a Twitter search for your keyword, and then “guest post” in quotes (similar to Google searches).
 This will show the most recent tweets regarding guest posts in your specific niche or relating to your keywords.
-Follow those links to determine some blogs accepting guest posts in your industry.
+Follow those links to determine some guest posting sites in your industry.

 That’s right, us.
-We are the fast track to getting those coveted guest posting opportunities.
+We are the fast track to finding those coveted guest posting sites.
 We do all the work for you, providing you with a network of 50,000 guest posting websites, the most of any provider online.
 Start a search above and see how many blogs we have in your niche.